-Our servers are enabled with Hardware RAID, we are using multiple disks rather than single disk solutions.
+Our Dedicated Servers are delivered with Hardware RAID, we are using multiple disks rather than single disk solutions.
 This will provide speed, reliability and it also increases your storage capacity.
 Before you choose your server it is important for you to understand the different RAID levels.
 Each RAID level has its own characteristics.
 The one you should choose totally depends on whether you are using RAID for performance, fault tolerance or both.
 Below we will go through all the pros and cons of each RAID level and explain which type you should choose for different configurations.

 RAID 0: Speed